kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 The CustomResourceDefinition API supports a `versions` field that you can use to support multiple versions of custom resources that you have developed.
-Versions can have different schemas with a conversion webhook to convert CRs between versions.
+Versions can have different schemas with a conversion webhook to convert custom resources between versions.
 These conversion should follow [API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md) wherever applicable.
 Specifically a set of useful gotchas and suggestions (such as roundtrip-ability) can be found in the [api change documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/api_changes.md).